 When I first started to cruise, there weren’t kids clubs.
 I had to spend time with my parents.
 We played bingo and shuffleboard, cheered on goofy wooden horses that were moved around a painted track.
 Everyone played cards.

 I had to sit with my parents in the only dining venue on the ship.
 No tables for 10, either, packed in like sardines.
+You dined with your travel companions.

 A ray of hope for future cruises